cs230-stanford/website-2018-winter/_posts/2018-02-01-pytorch-getting-started.md

 ### Core Training Step

 Let's begin with a look at what the heart of our training algorithm looks like.
-The five lines below pass a batch of inputs through the model, calculate the loss, perform backpropogation and update the parameters.
+The five lines below pass a batch of inputs through the model, calculate the loss, perform backpropagation and update the parameters.

 ```python
 output_batch = model(train_batch)           # compute model output